 info@wildcenter.org

 Three years running, The Wild Center was named the People’s Choice top attraction in the Adirondacks by the readers of Adirondack Life.
-The Wild Center has also been named named "#2 science museum in the country" by readers of USA Today.
+The Wild Center has also been named named "#1 science museum in the country" by readers of USA Today.
 To top it all off, The Wild Center’s Wild Walk, a trail across the treetops, has opened to rave reviews.
+During the winter, visitors can also enjoy the enchanting Wild Lights event, where thousands of lights transform the campus into a magical wonderland.

 It’s all part of an outdoor and indoor experience on 81-acres that’s earned praise from around the world for how it lets visitors of all ages get closer to the natural world.

-The Wild Center has a 54,000-square-foot indoor space, swimming with live exhibits including river otters, multi-media shows and tons of hands-on experiences.
+The Wild Center has a 54,000-square-foot indoor space, filled with live exhibits, multi-media shows and tons of hands-on experiences.
 There are trails, guided canoe trips on the river that runs by the Center’s campus, and a staff ready and willing to show you around, and answer questions about anything having to do with the wild world of the Adirondacks.

 Wild Walk adds another dimension to a Wild Center day, by taking visitors up a trail of bridges to the treetops of the Adirondack forest.
 The Wild Walk experience includes a four-story twig tree house and swinging bridges, a spider’s web where people can hang out, and chances to just sit and observe the forest below.
 There’s an over-sized bald eagle’s nest at the highest point where visitors can perch and watch the life of the forest from a whole new point of view.